aiven/devportal/docs/platform/howto/manage-vpc-peering.rst

 -----------------------------------------------

 When you move your service to a VPC, access from public networks is blocked by default unless you switch on public access, which generates a separate endpoint with a public- prefix that you can use.
 You can switch on public internet access for your services in the service's *Overview* > *Advanced Configuration* section, but this option is switched off by default.
-As an example, see :doc:`how to enable public access in a VPC <public-access-in-vpc>`.
+As an example, see :doc:`how to enable public access in a VPC </docs/platform/howto/public-access-in-vpc>`.

 IP filtering (the Allowed IP Addresses list on the service overview page) is still available for a service deployed to a VPC where both public and private access are allowed.
 We recommend that you use IP filtering when your VPC service is also exposed to the public internet.